 Under certain circumstances, however, a driver may face DUI charges with a BAC lower than the legal limit.
 If a driver has a BAC of less than 0.08 percent, he or she may be arrested and charged if there are obvious signs of impairment and/or any of the following are true:

-For someone charged with a DUI, it is important to seek experienced legal representation.
+For someone charged with a DUI in NoVa, it is important to seek experienced legal representation.
 A DUI charge is not a standard traffic violation and can result in a criminal record upon conviction.
 With experienced legal defense, you may be able to avoid conviction or minimize the consequences through reduced charges, alternative sentencing, or a dismissal of charges.

 Virginia DUI Penalties

 The penalties for a DUI conviction are serious, even for first time offenses, and get harsher with repeat offenses and more highly elevated blood alcohol concentration.
 The Criminal Code of Virginia addresses impaired driving as driving while intoxicated and cites penalties under § 18.2-270.

 A first offense of DUI with a BAC less than 0.15 percent is a Class 1 misdemeanor, punishable by up to a year in jail, a mandatory minimum fine of $250, 7-day administrative license suspension at the time of arrest, and license revocation for up to one year.
 If the driver’s BAC is 0.15 percent or greater but less than 0.20 Percent, a first offense carries a mandatory minimum of 5 days in jail in addition to fines and license suspension and revocation.
 For a BAC greater than 0.20 percent at the time of arrest, a person is subject to a mandatory minimum of 10 days in jail in addition to all other applicable penalties.